michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Let's start with an ascii art showing what we are going to achieve:
 * source `ltss` data will be compressed and oldest data will be removed from the database
-* hourly continuous aggregate (CAGG) will be build over recent data found in `ltss`
+* we create the first level aggregation (hourly) build over recent data found in `ltss` table
-* daily continuous aggregate will be build over hthe ourly one.
+* we create the second level aggregation (daily) will be build over previous aggregation.

-The diagram depicts the time-wise dependencies between TimescaleDB objetcs we will create further, in this article
+The diagram below depicts the time-wise dependencies between TimescaleDB objetcs we will create in this article.

 ```
       drop old data       compressed data